real-marco-b/ionic2-angular2-collage-app/README.md

 # ionic2-angular2-collage-app

 A simple open source photo collage app ready to run on iOS and Android.
-You can see it in action here:
+You can see it in action on YouTube:

 [![Youtube Demo Video](https://img.youtube.com/vi/6MrF_7jQ4Ck/1.jpg)](https://www.youtube.com/watch?v=6MrF_7jQ4Ck)

 I created the app to provide a full working sample of how the HTML5 canvas can interact with a device camera and photo album.